-Operational risk is a risk of potential loss caused by the operational risk of inadequacy or failure of internal procedures, employees, process or information system failures and flaws or due to external risks including legal risk and reputational risk.
+Issuer is exposed to Operational risk arising from inadequacy or failure of internal procedures, employees, process or information system failures and flaws or due to external risks including legal risk and reputational risk.
 In addition, the operational risk embraces risk of corporate fraud and misconduct.